-Open the fuse holder and look at the silver colored band inside the fuse.
-If the band is broken, replace the fuse.
-Replace fuse with a new fuse with the same rating.
+Remove the cover from the fuse holder.
+Remove the suspected blown fuse and look at the silver band inside the fuse.
+If band is broken, replace the fuse.
+Replace the fuse with a new fuse with the same amp rating.